A Locksmith Opened My Door in Minutes – Should I Pay Less?

 Dropping Everything for an Emergency Call

-Being a locksmith on 24 hour call and potentially having to drop everything at any moment has a significant effect on my quality of life and that of my family.
+Being a locksmith on call 24 hours and potentially having to drop everything at any moment has a significant effect on my quality of life and that of my family.
 There is never really a time when I have completely clocked off, I even get calls when I am on holiday!

 My Husband Doesn’t Even Get Paid That Much!